gudmojo/nice-things/README.md

 - no joins.
 Denormalize your data, perhaps using views or CQRS
 - Automating backups can be a whole project

 ## Spring Data

 Spring Data is a Java framework for database access.
-It promotes the "repository" design pattern and uses annotations and reflection to map between classes and tables
+It promotes the *repository* design pattern and uses annotations and reflection to map between classes and tables.

+## The Optional type in Java

+I use it mainly to remind my future self that functions sometimes return non-values which often requires special handling.

+## Refactoring and legacy code

+As new features are added to the codebase, it should be habitually refactored so that it does not rot and become difficult to understand or modify.

+Code that is not covered by automated tests can't be confidently refactored.

+One definition of legacy code is a codebase that is not covered by automated tests.